Seed To Plate, A Morning Email That Actually Knows Your Garden

 What It Costs

 Nothing extra.
-Seed To Plate is included wiht your dayboro.au membership.
-If you're already a member, you're 10 seconds away from getting it — just tick the box on your email preferences.
+Seed To Plate is included with your dayboro.au membership.
+If you're already a member, you're 10 seconds away from getting it, just tick the box on your email preferences.

 Why This Is Different From Every Other Garden Newsletter

-I get it — your inbox is already full.
-Here's the difference:
+I get it, your inbox is already full.
+Here's what I think the difference is:

 A generic gardening newsletter tells you "April is a great time to plant broad beans in Australia."
 That's true.
 But it doesn't tell you whether your broad beans that you planted three weeks ago need water today, given that it was 34° yesterday and your soil is probably cooked.

-Seed To Plate does.
-Because it knows your plants, it reads the weather station on Lyndhurst Hill every morning, and it coudl not care less what's happening in Melbourne or Toowoomba.
+Mine does.
+Because it knows your plants, it reads my weather station on Lyndhurst Hill every morning, and it coudl not care less what's happening in Melbourne or Toowoomba.

 It's gardening advice that's actually about your garden.